ekimmayong/TaskService/ReadMe.md

 # Task Monitoring

-## About the Project
+### About the Project
-This project is create using ASP .Net core 7.0 using InMemory Database. used to Create, Read, Update and Delete Task
+This project is created using ASP .Net core 7.0 with InMemory Database.
+Used to Create, Read, Update and Delete Task.

-## Testing the project
+### Run and Test the project
 - Run Build to install packages
 - Create appsettings.json first
 - Add JWT configuration